 - NAGA Academy

-To date, half of these products haven’t been realised.
-As previously stated, the token has dropped -98.6% in value, thus making it almost worthless, and these platforms irrelevant if they were built.
-The only item on the list that NAGA AG seem interested in develping, is the ‘profitable’ NAGA Trader tool.
-This of course, is profitable to the company first and foremost.
+Reports show that to date, half of these products haven’t been realised.
+As previously stated, the token has dropped -98.6% in value, thus making it almost worthless, and making these platforms irrelevant if they were built.
+It is suspected that the only item on the list that NAGA AG seem interested in developing, is the ‘profitable’ NAGA Trader tool.
+This, of course, is profitable to the company first and foremost.

 The owners of NAGA went on record in 2018 as promising that they are “building value soon”, but there have been no subsequent updates.
-Quite simply, there are no strategies in place to use this “ecosystem” to raise the value of NGC.
+Quite simply, it is alleged that there are no strategies in place to use this “ecosystem” to raise the value of NGC.

 - 50% for marketing and platform growth